 The wind quintet is a standard combination af instruments consisting of 4 woodwind players and one brass player, namely: Flute, Obo, Clarinet, Fagot – AND HORN.
 A large number of original works have been written for wind quintet all the way from the 18th century to the present.

-The biggest break-through for brass chamber music came in the 1960ies, with the following ensembles: The New York Brass Quintet and The Philip Jones Brass Ensemble, England, and the brass ensembles got a big boom.
+The biggest break-through for brass chamber music came in the 1960s, with the 2 ensembles: The New York Brass Quintet and The Philip Jones Brass Ensemble, England.
+From then brass ensembles got a big boom.
 The best-known strength for a brass ensemble is the brass quintet, with two trumpets, horn, trombone and tuba.
 Already from the start, the repertoire existed of:

 1 – MUSIC FROM THE RENAISSANCE AND THE EARLY BAROQUE.
 The brass quintet does not sound like the music of Mozart or Brahms, and the old music sounded somewhat authentic.
-However, it is not, the full sound of the tuba is not like the sound of the old bass trombone or the lighter sound of the Serpent, but the repertoire was perfect and the effect tremendous.
-The brass quintet promoted in a way the playing of the old music – later even on original instruments like the zinc and the sagbutt.
+However, it is not, the full sound of the tuba is not like the sound of the old bass trombone or the lighter sound of the Serpent, but the repertoire was perfect for the modern brass quintet and the effect was tremendous.
+The brass quintet promoted in a way the performance of the old music – later even on original instruments like the cornetto and the sackbutt.

 2 – THE FEW ORIGINAL PIECES FROM ROMANTICISM.
 This repertoire played an important part in the acceptance of the brass ensemble as a chamber music ensemble.